OpenDDS/OpenDDS/docs/internal/dev_guidelines.rst

 * C++ code in OpenDDS must compile under the :ghfile:`compilers listed in the \`\`README.md\`\` file <README.md#compilers>`.
 * Commit code in the proper style from the start, so follow-on commits to adjust style don't clutter history.
-* C++ source code is a plaintext file, so the guidelines in Text file formatting apply.
+* C++ source code is a plaintext file, so the guidelines in "Text File Formatting" apply.
 * A modified Stroustrup style is used (see :ghfile:`tools/scripts/style`).

   * Warning: not everything in :ghfile:`tools/scripts/style` represents the current guidelines.